alan-turing-institute/AssurancePlatform/site/docs/guidance/components.md

 #### Property Claim(s)

-Goal claims need to be succinct and accessible.
+Goal claims need to be succinct and accessible to set a clear vision or target for the argument.
 However, this comes at the cost of _specificity_.
 For instance, what does it mean to deploy a service in a fair manner, or to develop an explainable system?
 Property claims help to answer such questions.

-In one respect, property claims can be treated as lower-level goals[^gsn].
-That is, when formulated they represent aspirations that may need to be established and justified through linking to evidence.
+In one respect, property claims can be treated as lower-level goal claims[^gsn].
+That is, when formulated they represent more specific aspirations that also need to be established and justified.
+However, an assurance case may have only one goal claim[^modularity], but will likely have many property claims.

+Collectively, the property claims serve to establish the central argument for how the goal claim has been established by detailing properties of a project or the system that help justify why the top-level goal has been sufficiently established.
+That is, they are the additional premises that support the conclusion of the argument (i.e. the top-level goal claim).
+Consider the following example.

 [^gsn]:
     In the GSN standard, all claims are treated as goals and no distinction is